JoaoRodrigues/fretsampling/README.md

-# Dye Sampling Protocol from Axel Brunger (with small modifications)
+# Dye Sampling Protocol from Axel Brunger

 ## Description
 This protocol uses CNS to sample the position of a dye (or any molecule really) that is covalently